-A decision to notify parents depends upon the severity of the violation, degree of involvement and the circumstances surrounding the incident and for any drug-related violation.
-Students issued this sanction will be required to notify his/her parents or guardians.
-Within 24 hours of the meeting with the student, the parent/guardian must inform the Dean of Students that they have been notified.
+A decision to notify parents depends upon the severity of the violation, degree of involvement and the circumstances surrounding the incident Students may choose or may be requested to join the administrator when parental contact is made.

 PROGRAM DIRECTOR NOTIFICATION

-Program directors including coaches may be notified if a student is in violation of a Class C Violation.
+Program directors, including coaches, will be notified if a student is in violation of a Class C Violation.
 The program director may impose further sanctions at their discretion.

 RESIDENCE HALL PROBATION

 This is a formal probationary status for a period of time not to exceed one semester.
-The terms and conditions will be set by the CSW or Dean of Students or the Residence Life Director depending on the circumstances and the individual needs of the student.
+The terms and conditions will be set by the RLC, CSW, Dean of Students or Residence Life Director, depending on the circumstances and the individual needs of the student.

 REQUIRED HOUSE CHANGE

 The student will be required to change Houses.
 If the student is living in the residence halls, the student will be required to change floors.
 The student will not be allowed to attend House-sponsored events of the previous House membership.